What is an employer reference number?

 If you don’t think you have an ERN, it could mean that you’re not registered.
 Make sure you double-check with HMRC that you are.

 And if you can’t find it?
 Don’t worry.
-Any correspondence you’ve had from HMRC relating to PAYE will have your ERN on it.
-Likewise, it’s noted on any P45 or P60 for both previous and current employees (if you have copies).
+Any correspondence you’ve had from HMRC about PAYE will have your ERN on it.
+It’s also noted on any P45 or P60 for both past and present employees (if you have copies).

-Once you have it, just make sure you keep your ERN safe and sound – and easily accessible.
+Once you have it, make sure you keep it safe and sound – and easily accessible.
 You’ll need it regularly throughout the year (and not just to stop us nagging you for it).